 - I need to start thinking about specific characters and specific scenarios.
 For players to care more about the goals of their own player than those of their opponents, they should be distinct and thematically interesting.
 (EG, the below Moloch, or Miracle Machine)

 - I keep coming back to the archetypes of San and Eboshi from Princess Mononoke.
 Forager and agrarian, basically.
 Both sympathetic characters (Yes, there are people who'd play Eboshi :), and if you are reading this, you're probably already on team eboshi irl), despite being in mortal feud.
-It's a bit difficult, because the point of peacewagers is that eliminationism is not the best way for either of you, and at least in the movie, and it was a great movie, seemed like it might have been, so I'd need to rework the archetypes into something less heartwrenching and they could end up being less compelling at that point.
+It's a bit difficult, because a big point of cohabitive games is that eliminationism is not the best way for either of you, and at least in the movie, and it was a great movie, seemed like it might have been, so I'd need to rework the archetypes into something less heartwrenching and they could end up being less compelling at that point.